 What was your drive to venture into the field sustainability?

 According to a report by MK-Africa and Trends and Insights for Africa (TIFA), the average awareness for the 17 SDGs among university students who only make up a fraction stands at 45 % compared to the 54 percent average recorded globally making this to be of great concern.
 Some people think the SDGs are complex, others think they are simple.
 As such taking time to grasp them is not normal and lack of interest comes in.

-I got interested in SDGs last year after I championed my school to participate in a global climate action project.
+I got interested in SDGs in 2018 after I championed my school to participate in a global climate action project.
 A few months later I found myself among the few countable students taking part in an innovation project competition.
 There seemed to be some lack of interest in my peers.
 During that period, I conducted a short informal survey amongst my colleagues in school.
 I came to the conclusion that there’s inadequate information about global goals.
 From this, I learnt to rethink my life choices and I was faced with a diversity of ideas that challenged.
 What kind of Africa do we want???
 This pushed me to take action and start a volunteer-based initiative called Innovate 4 SDGs initiative.

 What is your biggest concern about our ability as a country to create a more sustainable world?

 To me, a sustainable world means the need to live in the present in ways that do not jeopardize the future.
 The sustainable development goals are undeniably a concrete plan to improve and save the lives of hundreds of millions of people around the world.
 An effective journey towards attaining them will simply start with knowing them and communicating their importance for the good of everyone hereby involving everyone in the process of achieving them.
 Our country’s challenges will get easier and better solved if everyone takes action ‘leaving no one behind.’